 Determines media to be used, and revises and arranges material for presentation or publication.

-The NSC produces employment projections to show where likely future job opportunities may be.
+JSA produces employment projections to show where likely future job opportunities may be.
 Employment projections data are only produced for occupations at the broad four digit Australian and New Zealand Standard Classification of Occupations (ANZSCO) level.
 While data are not available for this occupation, projections data are available for the parent occupation, Advertising, Public Relations and Sales Manager, under the outlook section.

 Earnings and hours